St. Petersburg, Florida: Neighborhoods

 St. Petersburg is home to more than 100 neighborhoods, with most of the historic districts located near the bay.
 On the central Eastern edge of the city is Downtown St. Petersburg, which includes the city's residential and commercial skyscrapers, art galleries, museums, and parks.

 The downtown area is home to the central business district and to many start-up companies, corporate branches, banks, law firms, and restaurants.
 Apart from downtown's business and cultural offerings, the area also includes a branch of St. Petersburg College and the campus of the University of South Florida-St. Petersburg.
 The downtown district is home to two professional sports teams, the Tampa Bay Rays, which play in the western part of downtown at Tropicana Field, and the Tampa Bay Rowdies, which play along the downtown waterfront at Al Lang Stadium.
+The emerging Edge district on the western edge of downtown is rapidly growing as development spreads down Central Avenue.

 North of downtown lie the Historic Old Northeast and Snell Isle, which both have Mediterranean style historic and waterfront homes, parks, and recreational areas.
 Old Northeast is home to a shopping district, city landmarks, beaches, and small shops as well as small residential high rises.
 Snell Isle was founded by C. Perry Snell who bought up the land to develop upscale properties in the 1900s, and helped create some of St. Petersburg's resorts such as the Vinoy Park Hotel and the St. Petersburg Woman's Club, both of which are listed on the U.S. National Register of Historic Places.
 The far north consists of the Gateway area which overlaps part of Pinellas Park, home to major employers such as Home Shopping Network and currently the site of much construction of residential and business buildings and of new toll roads.

 The central portion of St. Petersburg includes the Grand Central District and Historic Kenwood.
-The Grand Central District houses the city's cafes, art galleries, restaurants, and bars all owing to the Craftsman style architecture.
+The Grand Central District houses many of the city's cafes, art galleries, restaurants, and bars all owing to the Craftsman style architecture.
 Historic Kenwood is filled with art studios and galleries similarly to the Grand Central District.

 South of downtown is Historic Roser Park, which houses historic Mediterranean and Eclectic style housing, parks, and museums.
 The neighborhood is divided by Booker Creek which flows into Bayboro Harbor.

 In far western St. Petersburg, north of the separate city of South Pasadena, Florida, is the neighborhood of Pasadena, which includes the intersection of State Road 693 (Pasadena Avenue) and County Road 150 (Central Avenue).